-    It is also almost one educational robot, just like the one from LEGO Mindstorms because you can also program or record your own sequences and let the excavator perform the correct actions.
+It is also almost one educational robot, just like the one from LEGO Mindstorms because you can also program or record your own sequences and the excavator so you can have the correct actions carried out.

 It's an expensive one, and it takes a lot of time, but oh what a lot of things you can do with it!Check the latest prices here